Accedo-Global-Solutions/accedo-control-sdk-js/README.md

       * Install
       * How to use
       * Examples
+      * Include a link to the public AppGrid home page
+      * Include a link to the AppGrid API PDF for optional further reference

   * **Tests**: Add a TODO/JIRA task for implementing Unit Tests for coverage of API functions exposed by this module